-Grants for travel and subsistence for staff of participating institutions for meetings between project partners with a view to planning, follow-up and coordination of the project.
-Other forms of meetings, e.g. network meetings, smaller seminars/courses with the participation of partners' own staff/adult learners, etc. are also covered by this unit cost.
-Costs for larger, external events with participation of persons outside the partnership are to be covered by the unit cost of "project management, implementation and dissemination of results".
+This grant is for travel and subsistence for staff of participating institutions for meetings between project partners during the project period.
+The meetings can be used for planning, coordinating, following up and evaluating the project.
+Network meetings, small seminars/courses with the participation of partners' own staff/adult learners are also covered by this unit cost.

+Costs for external events with participation of persons outside the partnership are to be covered by the grant for project management, which is described above.